trokster/xcayp/README.md

 For the time being the interface is composed of:
  - A code editor allowing online/offline modification of the interface objects, regenerating the frontend in real time.
- - Widgets controling the connection to the remote DBs, and therefore choose if work is performed locally or synchronised directly to the server whenever you are online.
+ - Widgets controling the connection to the remote DBs, and therefore choose if work is performed locally or synchronized directly to the server whenever you are online.

 The goal is to provide the community with a robust interface along with a component repository that can be used by